 The PEMF technology has been known to help detoxify and increase the flow of the lymphatic fluids which will help detoxification and cellar fluid dynamics including nutritional uptake.

 PEMF puts a healthy energy charge into the interior of the cell behind the cell membrane that raises cellular energy so the cell can heal itself faster.
 While many technologies can affect the interstitial fluids, pulsed electromagnetic fields can influence and charge the interior parts of the cell including the nuclease and the mitochondria.

 PEMF’s are like a spark plug or catalyst for energy production in the cell.
-Just like a car needs oxygen, fuel and an ignition (spark plug), so does the human cell need fuel (glucose), oxygen and a “spark plug” or ignition.
+Just like a car needs oxygen, fuel, and an ignition (spark plug), so does the human cell need fuel (glucose), oxygen, and a “spark plug” or ignition.
 This ignition is PEMF or pulsed magnetic energy.
-We can also think of PEMF as a battery re-charger for the human cell.
+We can also think of PEMF as a battery recharger for the human cell.
 We now know that the voltage of a healthy cell is about 70 millivolts.
-When we get sick or have damaged cells, these cells have been known to operate at 30 – 15 millivolts or less in cases of cancer, or cell / body death.
-Pulsed electromagnetic fields (PEMF) act like a catalyst and battery re-charger for the human cells.
+When we get sick or have damaged cells, these cells have been known to operate at 30 – 15 millivolts or less in cases of cancer, or cell/body death.
+Pulsed electromagnetic fields (PEMF) act as a catalyst and battery re-charger for the human cells.

 Q. Are there people who should not use the PEMF?

 A. Yes.
 Because PEMF is utilizing a magnetic field it should NOT be used on or close to any electrical devices. (i.e. pacemakers, defibrillators, cochlear hearing devices, cell phones, etc)

 A: At this time, we do not have any successful reimbursements for patients.
 Please do not consider this a medical device, but rather “exercise for your cells”.